 Reclamation bonds are required by the Ministry of Natural Resources and are mostly represented by Guaranteed Interest Certificates ("GIC") held in the Company's name at a bank.
-The Company is entitled to interest on the GICs which is earned at an interest rate ranging from 0.60% to prime minus 2.6%.
+The Company is entitled to interest on the GICs which is earned at an interest rate ranging from prime minus 2.4% to prime minus 2.6%.
 The reclamation bonds cannot be withdrawn by the Company without the consent of the Ministry of Natural Resources.